michael2012z/BitBible/markdown/Etheridge/files/Phil.md

 7. But these things which were my gain, I have reckoned loss for the Meshiha;

-8. and I also (still) reckon them all loss, for the grandeurRabutho. of the knowledge of Jeshu Meshiha my Lord; for whose sake I have lost all things, and have reckoned as dung, that the Meshiha I may gain,
+8. and I also (still) reckon them all loss, for the grandeur

 9. and be found in him, not having my own righteousness, which is of the law, but that which is by the faith of the Meshiha, which is righteousness that is from Aloha:

 10. that in it I may know Jeshu, and the power of his resurrection, and have fellowship in his sufferings, and be conformed into his death,

-11. that any howDalmo.
-I may be able to come to the resurrection which is from among the dead.
+11. that any how

 12. I have not yet received, nor (am I) yet perfected; but I run, that so I may lay hold on that for the sake of which Jeshu the Meshiha hath laid hold on me.